Are you expanding your home and have run into a zoning issue?

 Through the Super Lawyers directory, we index attorneys who practice quality and excellence in their work.
-It is easy to browse employee benefits attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.
+It is easy to browse land use & zoning attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.

 When you find attorneys who interest you, spend time and explore their profiles.
-There you will find the employee benefits attorney's contact, education, and biographical information to supplement your research.
-Where possible, our profiles will also include links to the employee benefits lawyer's personal biography, firm website, and other relevant information to consider.
+There you will find the land use & zoning attorney's contact, education, and biographical information to supplement your research.
+Where possible, our profiles will also include links to the land use & zoning lawyer's personal biography, firm website, and other relevant information to consider.

 Are you ready to take action?
 The contact form on an attorney’s profile makes it easy to connect with a lawyer serving San Mateo, California, and seek legal advice.

 Super Lawyers Rating System

 Super Lawyers is a research-driven, peer-influenced rating service of outstanding lawyers who have attained a high degree of professional achievement and peer recognition.
 The patented selection process combines peer nominations, independent research evaluations and peer evaluations by practice area.
 Each year no more than 5 percent of the attorneys in the state are selected for the Super Lawyers list, and no more than 2.5 percent for the Rising Stars list.